 Real-time?
 30 seconds – 1 minute.

-What did we do for our client to speed up their search time?
+How did we speed up our client's search time?

 They did need a new CCTV system because it was an analogue system, although we utilised some of their existing cameras.